A yard that blends into the natural landscape not only showcases the unique aspects of an area but reduces water usage as well.

 In Texas, you must also consider the lack of available water.
 Planting water-free or low water plants in your yard is a great first step to lowering your water use.
-The best way to create a drought tolerant landscaping is to blend low or water-free natural elements with artificial grass.
+The best way to create drought-tolerant landscaping is to blend low or water-free natural elements with artificial grass.

 Xeriscaping refers to gardening and landscaping that reduces or eliminates the need for water.
 It includes: